About the Dragon Archive

 The Project

 We started thinking about how to update our digital shoe-box late in 2020.
-After looking at what other Classes have done, as well as what has already been done by the Dragon Class in some countries, we decided the model ourselves on the International Six Meter Class Archive.
+After looking at what other Classes have done, as well as what has already been done by the Dragon Class in some countries, we decided to model ourselves on the International Six Meter Class Archive.
 They were very helpful in advising us on their experience – thanks!
 ISMA had funding from a generous donor, which allowed them to implement their archive for the entire Class at once.
-We have taken a different tack, by developing a prototype for North America that can be extended to other countries, once we had proven the concept and the design.
+We have taken a different tack, by developing a prototype for North America that can be extended to other countries, once we have proven the concept and the design.
 So consider this dragonarchive 1.0 with more to come soon!

 The Dragon Class